loopasam/ftc/README.md

-Article related to the FTC
+## Article in preparation for submission to Bioinformatics

-In progress